jishi/node-sonos-http-api/README.md

 A simple http based API for controlling your Sonos system.
 I try to follow compatibility versioning between this and sonos-discovery, which means that 0.3.x requires 0.3.x of sonos-discovery.

+There is a simple sandbox at /docs (incomplete atm)

 USAGE
 -----